mauroalberti/FlowParameters/README.md

 <h4>2.1.
 IMCORR output georeferencing and conversion to/from shapefile</h4>

 <p>IMCORR raw data require both a preliminary georeferencing processing (since displacement vectors are in graphical coordinates)
-and data cleaning, due to sub-images mismatch and co-registration errors. <a href="imcorr_conversion.php">imcorr2vectors</a>
+and data cleaning, due to sub-images mismatch and co-registration errors. <i>imcorr2vectors</i>
 reads geographical parameters provided by the user in a parameter file (cell size in geographic units, minimum x value, maximum y value) and creates a georeferenced ASCII file.
 This last file can be processed by the flow coherence script, or converted to a shapefile with
-<a href="vectors2shapefile.php">vectors2shapefile</a>, an ASCII-to-shapefile conversion script that outputs a line shapefile.
+<i>vectors2shapefile</i>, an ASCII-to-shapefile conversion script that outputs a line shapefile.
 This shapefile
 represents the displacement vectors as segments, with attributes derived from the IMCORR output.
-A complementary shapefile-to-ASCII script is <a href="shapefile2vectors.php">shapefile2vectors</a>.
+A complementary shapefile-to-ASCII script is <i>shapefile2vectors</i>.
 </p>

 <h4>2.2.
 Raw data cleaning: flow coherence parameters</h4>

-<p>We implemented <a href="flow_vector_anomalies.php">vectors_coherence</a>, a flow coherence algorithm to facilitate IMCORR raw data cleaning.
+<p>We implemented <i>vectors_coherence</i>, a flow coherence algorithm to facilitate IMCORR raw data cleaning.
 It calculates the difference in vector size and orientation with respect to the mean values of its neighbouring eight vectors, using a 3x3 square kernel.
 The neighbouring vector values are weighted by the correlation strength provided by IMCORR.
 Erroneous results should display medium-to-strong deviations from the mean.